state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-init-rogue.sh prod cron2 <user> <password> <localRepoName> <remoteName> <frequency>
 ```

 The frequency variable should be encased in single quotes to ensure it is treated as a literal.
-For example.
+For example, the script below will execute a GeoGit sync every 5 minutes.

 ```
 cybergis-script-init-rogue.sh prod cron2 admin admin 'geonode:incidents_repo' 'AWS' '*/5 * * * *'